 This presentation contains "forward-looking" statements as defined in the Private Securities Litigation Reform Act of 1995.
 These statements are based on management's current expectations or predictions of future conditions, events, or results based on various assumptions and management's estimates of trends and economic factors in the markets in which we are active, as well as our business plans.
-Words such as "expects," "anticipates," "intends," "plans," "believes," "seeks," "estimates," "projects," "forecasts," "continue," "may," "should," "will," "goals," and variations of such words and similar expressions are intended to identify such forward-looking statements.
-Forward-looking statements include (1) foundation for long-term sustainable growth, (2) TAM for the targeted nerve markets, (3) 2023 financial guidance, including revenue range and gross margins, (4) anticipated growth of scheduled and emergent revenue categories, (5) growth drivers for the business, (6) preliminary topline results from Recon study, (7) timing of filing of the BLA, (8) timing of transition of the APC facility, and (9) opportunities in the full peripheral nerve injury trauma market.
-Actual results or events could differ materially from those described in any forward-looking statements as a result of various factors, including, without limitation, statements related to the continued impact of COVID-19, global supply chain issues, record inflation, hospital staffing issues, product development, product potential, expected clinical enrollment timing and outcomes, regulatory process and approvals, APC renovation timing and expense, financial performance, sales growth, surgeon and product adoption, market awareness of our products, data validation, our visibility at and sponsorship of conferences and educational events, global business disruption caused by Russia's invasion of Ukraine and related sanctions, as well as those risk factors described under Part I. Item 1A., "Risk Factors," of our Annual Report on Form 10-K for the most recently ended fiscal year.
+Words such as "expects," "anticipates," "intends," "plans," "believes," "seeks," "estimates," "projects," "forecasts," "continue," "may," "should," "will," "goals," and variations of such words and similar expressions are intended to identify such forwardlooking statements.
+Forward-looking statements include (1) the TAM for the targeted nerve markets, (2) 2023 financial guidance, including revenue range and gross margins, (3) growth drivers for the business, (4) expectation that RECONSM study topline results will support our BLA filing in the first half of 2024, (5) timing of filing of the BLA and our ability to utilize a rolling submission, (6) timing of transition of the APC facility and APC future capacity, (7) opportunities in the peripheral nerve repair market, (8) expectation that a new (non-biosimilar) competitive processed nerve allograft would need to complete clinical testing and obtain BLA approval prior to clinical release, and that it would likely take 8 years to achieve this, and (9) the expected fourth guarter revenue of \$42.7 million and full-year 2023 revenue of \$158.8 million.

+Actual results or events could differ materially from those described in any forward-looking statements as a result of various factors, including, without limitation, statements related to potential disruptions caused by leadership transitions, global supply chain issues, record inflation, hospital staffing issues, product development, product potential, expected clinical enrollment timing and outcomes, regulatory process and approvals, APC renovation timing and expense, financial performance, sales growth, surgeon and product adoption, market awareness of our products, data validation, our visibility at and sponsorship of conferences and educational events, global business disruption caused by Russia's invasion of Ukraine and related sanctions, recent geopolitical conflicts in the Middle East, as well as those risk factors described under Part I, Item 1A., "Risk Factors," of our Annual Report on Form 10-K for the most recently ended fiscal year and Part II, Item 1A., "Risk Factors," for our Quarterly Report on Form 10-Q for the most recently ended fiscal quarter.
 Forward-looking statements are not a guarantee of future performance, and actual results may differ materially from those projected.
 The forward-looking statements are representative only as of the date they are made and, except as required by applicable law, we assume no responsibility to publicly update or revise any forward-looking statements.